2024 XC60 B5 AWD Polestar Optimised

 Choosing the right model:

 The test drive of the XC60 B5 was disappointing.
-While the 183kw/350Nm was the on-paper claim, the reality at low speed was underwhelming acceleration.
+While 183kw/350Nm was the on-paper claim, the reality at low speed was underwhelming acceleration.
 It felt like pressing the accelerator resulted in a fax message being sent through the car to deliver power and then it takes ages to respond.
-The 2022+ cars have no Dynamic/Sport mode and one is saddled with the default Economy mode.
+Also, the 2022+ cars have no Dynamic/Sport mode and one is saddled with the default Economy mode.

 There is a B6 (same 2.0 motor, but with a supercharger in addition to the B5's turbocharger), but my experience with the super high fuel consumption and unreliability of this motor in my short-lived S60 Polestar, made me give the B6 a miss.